Tiffany Valentine: Seed of Chucky (2004)

-Chucky and Tiffany are accidentally brought back to life by their child when he reads the inscription on the Heart of Damballa out loud.
+Chucky and Tiffany are accidentally brought back to life by their child, when he reads the inscription on the Heart of Damballa out loud.
 When they see he has no genitals, Tiffany sees it as proof the child is a girl and names it Glenda (feminizing the name, Glen, which Chucky had given to him previously).
-Now going by "Tiffany Ray", she hopes to transfer her soul into the body of a fictionalised version of Jennifer Tilly, and Chucky plans to transfer his soul into Redman.
+Now going by "Tiffany Ray", she hopes to transfer her soul into the body of a fictionalized version of Jennifer Tilly, and Chucky plans to transfer his soul into Redman.
 They also plan to impregnate Jennifer and put Glen/Glenda's soul in the baby's body.
 Their plan is successful, as Jennifer swiftly gives birth to two babies, a boy and a girl.
 This works out perfectly as Glen/Glenda has a split personality: a sweet and caring boy, and a homicidal girl.
 Just as they are about to complete the ritual, the police show up, prompting Chucky to confess his desire to remain a doll after considering the cons of being human.
 Disturbed by this, Tiffany decides to leave Chucky and take Glen/Glenda with her, as she still wishes to be human.

-Tiffany and Glen/Glenda go to Jennifer's hospital.
+Tiffany and Glen/Glenda go to the hospital where Jennifer is being held.
 Chucky follows them and hits her in the head with an axe for leaving him, thus killing her.
-Five years later, Jennifer is happily raising the twins-Glen and Glenda in human bodies-on her own.
+Five years later, Jennifer is happily raising the twins - Glen and Glenda in human bodies - on her own.
 On the twins' birthday, one of the maids tries to quit her job because she is afraid of the "troubled child" Glenda.
 Tiffany tells her she can go, but then beats her to death with her dormant doll body.
 She laughs and her eyes glow green, revealing that Tiffany's soul transfer was a success.
-In the extended version, she hides the maids body and tells Glenda to keep a secret.
+In the extended version, she hides the maid's body and tells Glenda to keep a secret.

 Curse of Chucky (2013)

 Six years after the events of Seed of Chucky, Tiffany's soul still possesses actress Jennifer Tilly's body.
 She does not appear on-screen until it is revealed that she was the one responsible for mailing Chucky out to Nica's home, facilitating his murder spree on the family he blames for his human death.
 She pays a police officer to get Chucky from evidence after Nica's trial and once he is in his car she jumps up from the back and slits his throat with a nail file.
 The status of their twins is never stated.
 Six months later, Tiffany mails Chucky to the home of Nica's niece, Alice, and he suffocates her paternal grandmother.
 Chucky attempts to transfer his soul into Alice and it is shown that the grandmother is still alive.
-Alice's fate is clearly unknown.